 How to Get from Rome to Milan

-The fast Frecciarossa trains make the trip from Rome to Milan in as little as 2 hours, 55 minutes although some take longer.
-Intercity (IC) trains take 6 hours, 40 minutes but cost much less.
+Frequent trains run between Rome's Termini and Milan's Milano Centrale train stations.
+A few fast trains also leave from the Roma Tiburtina station.
+Trenitalia's high-speed Frecciarossa trains make the trip from Rome to Milan in as little as 3 hours, 10 minutes, although some take longer.
+Intercity (IC) trains take anywhere from six to eight hours but cost much less.
 You'll need to reserve a seat but you don't need to change trains to get between Rome and Milan.
-Trains leave from early morning (currently 6AM) until about 8:20 PM.
-Later solutions and other routes require a change of train in at least one station.
+You can check current Rome to Milan schedules and ticket prices on the Trenitalia website.

 Italy's privately owned high-speed rail line, Italo, also offers train service from Rome's Termini or Tiburtina stations to Milano Centrale, with some nonstop trains that make the trip in three hours.
 If you can plan ahead, Italo offers some great advance-purchase prices online, including for their Prima (first class) and Club (executive class) coaches.